neuromore/Doc/neuromoreStudio/Tutorial_Classifier.md

 ##Basic EEG Classifier

-Now that we know the basics a classifier, we are ready to see an EEG classifier.
+Now that we know the basics of a classifier, we are ready to see an EEG classifier.

 ![basicEEGClassifier](../neuromoreStudio/Images/Classifier/basicEEGClassifier.png)

 This example is of a basic frequency threshold classifier.
-The input is the Test System node that gives us a pre recorded signal that while is not EEG, has similar signal properties.
+The input is the Test System node that gives us a pre recorded signal that while is not an EEG, has similar signal properties.

 From this input node we are interested in the Pz electrode (see [10-20 system](https://www.trans-cranial.com/local/manuals/10_20_pos_man_v1_0_pdf.pdf)).

 We can see that this node is connected directly to three other nodes.
 The first is an FFT node that computes the [fast fourier transform](http://mathworld.wolfram.com/FastFourierTransform.html) on the signal which essentially maps the signal to the frequency domain.
-If we conenct the output of this node to a Spectrum input of the View node we can then see the power of the individual frequencies present in the raw signal.
+If we connect the output of this node to a Spectrum input of the View node we can then see the power of the individual frequencies present in the raw signal.

 ![image](../neuromoreStudio/Images/Visualizations/spectrumView1.png)

-The second copy of the EEG data stream goes to an IIR/FIR Fitler node.
+The second copy of the EEG data stream goes to an IIR/FIR Filter node.
 In particular this node is set to act as a [low pass filter](https://en.wikipedia.org/wiki/Low-pass_filter) with a cut off frequency of 5 Hz.

 As we can see in the figure below, when we then input this filtered data stream into an FFT + Spectrum View sub-graph the resulting signal contains much lower powers for frequency bands beyond 5 Hz.